tjr16/traffic-sign-detector/README.md

 $ rostopic echo sign/detected
 ```
 The echoing information should be of type SignArray which refers to an array of the signs it is detected currently, empty if no detection found
-Visualize in Rviz!
-Check image sending from sign/detection & the tf xD!